krzysiekherod/madagascar/diving-plan.md

 3. Spend the night in Ambalavao (p.67)

 ### Things around
-* In Antsirabe (on the way from Antananarivo to Fianarantsoa) we can get rickshaw (pousse-pousse) tour
 * Map of Fianarantsoa is on p.
 60
 * In Ambalavao there's the biggest zebu market (p.21)
 * Maromby Trappist Monastery (p.64)